Dirty Girl Gaiters Review | Average Hiker

 This Dirty Girl Gaiters review is the description of a gaiter that is the complete opposite of the Black Diamond gaiters I’ve always worn.
 Over the last couple of years I’ve stopped using gaiters, but this summer I headed out to do some hiking on the Colorado Trail, and found myself constantly stopping to remove dirt and debris from my shoes.
-I’m not sure if it was because I had changed shoes, or maybe my gait had changed, but it was a little irritating.
+I’m not sure if it was because I had changed shoes, or maybe my gait had changed, but it irritating.

 I’ve seen the colorful Dirty Girl Gaiters on many trails over the last few years, so I decided to give them a shot.
 The gaiters were fairly new when I hiked the PCT, and would have gotten shredded on the CDT.
 I spent way too much time thrashing around lost on the CDT.
 These are NOT bush whacking gaiters.
 I just needed something light to keep out small stones and debris, and at less than 2 ounces, these seemed perfect.

 This is my first post with a model.
 The model was not very cooperative, and actually appeared a little irritated at being asked to participate.
 Fortunately, she was fairly inexpensive, and only required about three biscuits to take the job and pose for me.
 She has made it quite clear though that in the future she would prefer to model only for high end dog food brands.
 She indignantly shared that she is NOT a clothing model.

 The Dirty Girl Gaiters come in a multitude of colors, and are made with a very lightweight Spandex type of material.
 I probably could have repurposed one of my bathing suits.
 They are very light weight and I’m sure will dry very quickly.
 I chose the “Trail Party” coloring because it was subtle, and matched my Hokas’ quite nicely.